About this Action

 NEP4DISSENT will create a valuable interface for communication between three communities of practice: researchers and archivists, art and cultural heritage curators and IT experts with humanities and social sciences expertise in order for future research to be technologically advanced and better disseminated.
 The Action will enable participant researchers to train with cutting edge digital tools, and to increase their capacities for creative dissemination through engaging in productive dialogue with art and cultural heritage curators, proposing best practices of cooperation between those three communities of practice.

 Here one can find the relevant logos and other graphic elements that make up the NEP4DISSENT visual identity.
-In all official correspondence or presentations regarding the COST Action, you are reminded to include logos for:
+In all official correspondence or presentations regarding the COST Action, you are reminded to include these logos (click on each image to download):

 And don’t forget to use the NEP4DISSENT PPT template when presenting on research tied to our Action!